christinazavou/ANNFASS/documentation/general_knowledge/PopularDatasetsOrCompetitions.md

+- for 3D object classification:
     - ModelNet40
         - 12,311 CAD models from 40 man-made object categories
+- for 3D object part segmentation:
     - ShapeNet
         - 16,881 shapes from 16 categories, annotated with 50 parts in total
         - most object categories are labeled with two to five parts
         - ground truth annotations are labeled on sampled points on the shapes
+- for semantic segmentation in scenes:
+    - Stanford 3D
+        - 3D scans from Matterport scanners in 6 areas including 271 rooms
+        - Each point in the scan is annotated with one of the semantic labels from 13 categories (chair, table, floor, wall etc. plus clutter).

 - LPSB
 - COSEG
 - Princeton Segmentation Benchmark